ajithadhara/argocd/README.md

 }
 ```

-> **Note:** If you encounter any errors during pipeline execution, please refer to the troubleshooting section in [Phase 3 Pipeline Notes](#install-dependency-check-and-docker-tools-in-jenkins) for solutions.
+> **Note:** If you encounter any errors during pipeline execution, please refer to the troubleshooting section in [Troubleshooting Pipeline Issues](#troubleshooting-pipeline-issues) for solutions.

 # Phase 6: Kubernetes